-For details on internship eligibility and registration, please refer to Internship Registration under Registration and Course Information in the Academic Policies and Regulations section of this catalog.
+For details on internship eligibility and registration, please refer to Internship Registration under Registration and Course Information in the Academic

+Policies and Regulations section of this catalog.

-Students must successfully complete a minimum of 15 credit hours in free electives.
-Nine credit hours must be in courses at the 300 level or above.
-Six credit hours may be in any courses offered at or above the 100 level.
+Students must successfully complete a minimum of nine credit hours in major electives from CAAD courses at the 300-level or above, with a minimum of six credit hours successfully completed in VIS courses at the 300 level or above.